sagebei/Impartial-Games-a-Challenge-for-Reinforcement-Learning/README.md

-## Impartial Games - A Challenge to Reinforcement Learning
+## Impartial Games - A Challenge for Reinforcement Learning

 This repository contains all the python scripts used in the experiments of this paper, which are organized in the folders as following: